UPSC 2025 | Get Answer key and cut-off of GS Paper 1Check Now

 Explanation

-DigiLocker is a digital locker system offered by the Government of India under the Digital India Programme.
-It aims to minimize the use of physical documents and enable easy access to digital copies.
+Statement 1 is correct: DigiLocker is a cloud-based digital locker system launched by the Government of India under the Digital India Programme.
+Its primary objective is to reduce reliance on physical documents by providing secure digital storage and access to e-documents issued by government departments, educational institutions, and other entities.

 Therefore, both statements are correct.